-If you needed more evidence that Sydney FC’s Academy Schools give promising young footballers chances to fulfill sporting dreams, then look no further than the appearance of 17-year old goalkeeper Max Vartuli on the bench in the Sydney Derby on Saturday.
+If you needed more evidence that Sydney FC’s Academy Schools give promising young footballers chances to fulfil sporting dreams, then look no further than 18-year old goalkeeper Max Vartuli.

-“It was a great experience for my development, being in that environment with the professionals and in the top league in Australia and I learned a lot from it.
+“It was a great experience for my development, being in that environment with the professionals and in the top league in Australia and I learned a lot from it,” Vartuli said after being named as a substitute.

 “The coach [Matt Nash] called me a day or two before and pulled me in and said you are probably going to be on the bench.